 San Jose, CA – Multicore embedded computing was a major development at the Embedded Systems Conference Silicon Valley, held April 14-18 in San Jose.
 While multi-core and multiprocessor computers and chips, have been out for several years, it is only recently that companies have started developing software thatcan really put it to good use.
 (See photos below.)
-Real-Time Systems Adlink

 Greg Lammers, president of

-Real-Time Systems, said that as the world goes multicore, it can be difficult for software to follow.
+, said that as the world goes multicore, it can be difficult for software to follow.
 Many OSs, he explained, are SMP (symmetric multi-processing), but that isn’t always needed in embedded applications, where the processing bottlenecks are generally elsewhere.
 At the same time, he continued, virtualizing the hardware is too slow for real time applications.
 His company’s answer is to separate the assets and give the real-time portion of an application its own core.
 Their solution allows different cores to run different operating systems– for example, running two instances of Microsoft Windows CE on a dual-core processor.
 The OSs are completely independent and don’t share any resources, with no guests and no hosting.
 It’s possible, he went on, to reboot one OS and leave the others running.

-announced that it had purchased Ampro Computers
+announced that it had purchased

 .
 The company announced the Express-MC800 Computer on Module Express product featuring Intel Core 2 Duo processor and Intel GM965 chipset.
 It’s aimed at high-end graphic tasks and computer-intensive applications.
 Also new is the DPAC-3000 Distributed Programmable Automation Controller (DPAC) for the machine automation industry.
 It offers a distributed control solution for digital and analog I/O and motion control, while enabling a 15% to 20% cabling reduction compared to other programmable logic controller (PLC) and programmable automation controller (PAC) solutions on the market today.

-Adlink DPAC-3000 Distributed Programmable Automation Controller (DPAC) is for the machine automation industry.
+|Adlink DPAC-3000 Distributed Programmable Automation Controller (DPAC) is for the machine automation industry.|

-Ambricware development tool suite, which uses the company’s structured object programming model (SOPM).
+ware development tool suite, which uses the company’s structured object programming model (SOPM).
 The chip has found use in video processing (HDTV, MPEG4, etc.) and medical imaging; so far it hasn’t been used much industrially, as they’re not sure what industrial application mightrequire that much horsepower.

-Ambric Am2045 GT massively-parallel processor puts 336 processors on a 1.25-inch chip.
+|Ambric Am2045 GT massively-parallel processor puts 336 processors on a 1.25-inch chip.|

 Another trend is low-power wireless networking technology, which is gaining in popularity.

-Advantechannounced the COM-Express SOM-5775 a processor board based on the new Intel Atom Z500 series microprocessor, which features very small chip size and low power.
+announced the COM-Express SOM-5775 a processor board based on the new Intel Atom Z500 series microprocessor, which features very small chip size and low power.
 The new board measures just 95 mm in a side and is backward-compatible with existing COM-Express boards, yet uses less than 10 W of power.

-Advantech announced the COM-Express SOM-5775 a processor board based on the new Intel Atom Z500 series microprocessor.
+|Advantech announced the COM-Express SOM-5775 a processor board based on the new Intel Atom Z500 series microprocessor.|